Diego-Bonora/-holbertonschool-CarToFix/README.md

 - [x] Not necessary to look for the user "CarToFix" to initialize Emailer;
 	- However, the user must be already correctly created
 - [x] No more get all services but get all services by usrId
+- [x] No more get all budgets but get all budgets by usrId